Wendy Williams’ Husband, Kevin Hunter, Accused Of 10-Year Affair With Sharina Hudson: Couple Shares Mailbox

 — YBF CHIC (@TheYBF) September 26, 2017

-Sharina and Kevin allegedly hang out often, but do not engage in displays of public affection, since Hunter has reportedly trained his alleged mistress against doing such things.
+Sharina and Kevin allegedly hang out often but do not engage in displays of public affection, since Hunter has reportedly trained his alleged mistress against doing such things.

 Wendy Williams' husband, Kevin Hunter, 46, has been having a 10-year long affair with Sharina Hudson, 32,… https://t.co/0e3w5M6krK